Love For Our Elders

-Love For Our Elders (formerly Love for the Elderly) is a United States–based nonprofit organization that aims to alleviate social isolation among older adults.
+Love For Our Elders (formerly Love for the Elderly) is a United States–based nonprofit organization that works to alleviate social isolation among older adults through volunteer‑driven letter writing and community engagement.

 History

 In 2013, Jacob Cramer, a regular volunteer at a senior living community, noticed widespread loneliness among residents.
-To address this, he began writing and distributing handwritten, uplifting letters to senior communities.
-The initiative quickly gained traction as others joined in.
+Cramer initially wrote and distributed handwritten letters to residents, and the initiative expanded as others volunteered.

-During the COVID-19 pandemic, the organization compiled inspiring stories from older adults and sent uplifting video messages to senior communities.
-On September 15, 2020, the organization announced its new name, Love For Our Elders.
+During the COVID-19 pandemic, the organization compiled stories from older adults and sent video messages to senior communities.
+On September 15, 2020, the organization changed its name to Love For Our Elders.
 A statement from the founder said, "We’ve come to realize that our organization’s name included language that contradicted the work we pour our hearts into every day."
-Beginning July 2021, in response to post-pandemic needs, the organization shifted from sending generic letters to senior communities to delivering personalized letters directly to older adults experiencing isolation.
-The organization has sent more than 750,000 handwritten letters.
+After the pandemic, the organization shifted from sending general letters to senior communities to delivering personalized letters directly to older adults experiencing social isolation.

+By 2026, volunteers had facilitated the sending of more than one million handwritten letters worldwide.

+Activities

+The organization coordinates a network of volunteers, including student-led chapters, who write and send letters to older adults.

 The organization created National Letter to an Elder Day on February 26, an annual unofficial observance promoting writing a letter to any older person.

-On March 19, 2024, Cramer published a picture book with the nonprofit called Grandma's Letter Exchange that invites young children to write their first letter.
-In 2025, Cramer appeared on the Kelly Clarkson Show for the "Rad Human" segment.
+In 2024, Cramer published a picture book with the nonprofit titled Grandma's Letter Exchange, aimed at introducing young children to letter writing.
+In 2025, he appeared on the Kelly Clarkson Show for the "Rad Human" segment.